Teradata/developer-resources/template.md

 ## Prerequisites

-* A running Teradata Vantage instance
+* A running Teradata Trial instance
 * Familiarity with SQL

 ## Admonitions (notes and callouts)